• Skip to primary navigation

 adding chopped cilantro to the mashed garlic

 Mash the garlic and cilantro together.
-Fry the garlic and cilantro mixture in a stovetop pot on high heat with 1 tablespoon butter and 1 tablespoon olive oil.
+Fry the garlic and cilantro mixture in a stovetop pot with butter and olive oil on high heat.

 mashed garlic and cilantro in a bowl